Skip to main content

 Prince Salim

 The Mughal Zenana was buzzing with news that Ghiaz Begh's teenage daughter had attracted the attention of the crown prince.
 What did she want?
 Power?
 Was Mirza using her to be more influential?
-Her elder brother Asaf Khan (father of later Empress Mumtaz Mahal) was already a trusted man in Salim's regiment.
-Power Hungry or Love... the news of their affair reached Akbar who was already displeased at Salim's ways.
+Her elder brother, Asaf Khan (father of later Empress Mumtaz Mahal), was already a trusted man in Salim's regiment.
+Power Hungry or Love... the news of their affair reached Akbar, who was already displeased at Salim's ways.
 He immediately arranged the marriage of Mehr Un Nissa with Ali Quli Khan, an official of his court, who was previously a Persian general.
 Ali Quli was a name that quickly gained prominence in Agra.
-Even when her parents didn't approve of the match they married her off to this man against her wishes, in 1594 at the age of seventeen.
+Even when her parents didn't approve of the match, they married her off to this man against her wishes in 1594, at the age of seventeen.

-Salim and Mehr Un Nissa
+Salim and Mehr Un Nisa

 Khurram and Mumtaz